Bibz87/kubernetes-example/Installation.md

 2. Install chart: `helm install external-dns --namespace external-dns --create-namespace external-dns`

-Update your network interface to use your cluster as DNS, otherwise installing the remaining components will be more complicated.
+:warning: Update your network interface to use your cluster as DNS, otherwise installing the remaining components will be more complicated.

 ## :unlock: Vault unsealer